SF-TAP/flow-abstractor/README.md

-# STAP Flow Absractor
+# SF-TAP Flow Absractor

-STAP flow abstractor is an abstraction layer for L7 flows.
+SF-TAP flow abstractor is an abstraction layer for L7 flows.

 ### Dependencies